Toofan (MRAP)

-The Toofan (طوفان), sometimes known as Toufan or Tufan, is an Iranian MRAP armored vehicle.
+The Toofan (طوفان), sometimes known as Toophan, Toufan or Tufan, is an Iranian MRAP armored vehicle.
 It was designed and manufactured by the Iranian Ministry of Defence to enter into service with the IRGC Ground Forces and NAJA.

 History

 The MRAP was first seen at the 2016 IPAS convention in Iran.
 The Toofan was publicly unveiled on November 20, 2018 with Defense Minister Brigadier General Amir Hatami attending the event.

-After the MRAP was unveiled, Streit Group has mentioned that they are looking into legal options for a redress.
+Five Toofans were initially produced.

+Due to the Toofan's resemblance to the STREIT Group's Typhoon MRAP, the STREIT Group announced after the unveiling that it was exploring legal options for compensation.

+On June 26, 2021, Toofan MRAPs were shown in a parade held by the Popular Mobilization Forces (PMF) in Camp Ashraf, Diyala, Iraq.

 Design

 The Toofan was developed to provide Iranian forces with a highly mobile vehicle that is capable of carrying out logistics and combat missions in all possible theaters of war.
 The features of the Toofan are that it is ambush protected with ballistic protection to resist land mines, improvised explosive devices (IEDs) and steel core bullets.
-It can be outfitted with STANAG 2 or 3 protection.
+It can be outfitted with STANAG 4569 level 2 or 3 protection.